ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 ## Setting field mappings

-1. Click the `Modified fields` tab
+1. Click the `Detected fields` tab
 2. Find the field `attributes.http.response.status_code`
 3. Click the ellipse on the far right of the `attributes.http.response.status_code` row
 4. Select `Map field`